LarsDudeArt/LarsDudeArt/README.md

-This is Larsdudestein AKA LarsArtDude AKA Lars AKA Larsthedude AKA Lawrence H.
+This is Lars
 If you need to reach:
-- work email: larssketchbook@gmail.com
+- work email: xxx
-- discord: LarsDudestein#4131
+- discord: xxx

 ##remember to comment your fucking code